Ripping around the desert on an ATV easily ranks among the more popular outdoor activities in Las Vegas.

 Las Vegas Hidden Valley Fun Run ATV Tour

 Dubbed the “Hidden Valley Fun Run” this 4 wheeler excursion calls the Mojave desert just south of Vegas home.
 During the 2-hour tour, riders will explore extinct lava beds and ride through the McCullough mountains.

 Complimentary pick-up and drop-off is offered at a number of resorts on the Strip.
-Pricing tends to land in the $239 range per person, and we saw Vegas.com (below) tended to be about $10 cheaper than booking directly with the operator.
+Pricing tends to land in the $239 range per person, and I saw Vegas.com (below) tended to be about $10 cheaper than booking directly with the operator.